pvm14/sparks/fuse-webinars/camel-persistence-part1/README.txt

 STEP 2 : Start the HSQLDB Server using the command

-java -cp ../lib/hsqldb-1.8.0.10.jar org.hsqldb.Server -database.0 file:reportdb -dbname.0 report
+java -cp lib/hsqldb-1.8.0.10.jar org.hsqldb.Server -database.0 file:db/reportdb -dbname.0 reportdb

 STEP 3 : In a separate DOS/UNIX console, start the Swing DataBase Manager console using the following command